 You can download the data model, the excel frond ends and the data sets in this folder.

-The techniques used in the spreadsheet for connecting to PowerBI Desktop are not officially supported by Microsoft, but I think are useful to understand how the MS BI stack works, especially if you are coming from an Excel Background, and Installing SQL server developer is either intimidating or not allowed.
+The techniques used in the spreadsheet for connecting to PowerBI Desktop are not officially supported by Microsoft, ( as of 24 may 2018, Microsoft don’t mind people using this approach ) but I think are useful to understand how the MS BI stack works, especially if you are coming from an Excel Background, and Installing SQL server developer is either intimidating or not allowed.

 I really appreciate if you vote for this idea to make this scenario offically supported by Microsoft